Skip to content

 United StatesIsrael

-Trump told the Financial Times on 30 March that his 'favourite thing is to take the oil in Iran,' directly naming Kharg Island, the terminal handling 90% of Iran's crude exports.
-1 In the same interview he claimed Tehran had accepted 'most of' a US 15-point framework and that a deal 'could be soon.'
-He also acknowledged that killing Iran's leaders constitutes "regime change," contradicting weeks of administration denials.
-2
+Trump told the Financial Times on 30 March that his 'favourite thing is to take the oil in Iran,' naming Kharg Island directly.
+In the same interview he claimed a peace deal 'could be soon' and acknowledged that killing Iran's leaders is regime change.

 The USS Tripoli brought 3,500 Marines into theatre the same week the 82nd Airborne's Devil Brigade began moving to Kuwait.
 Three Pentagon sources confirmed planning for weeks of ground operations.